AsadThafer/manage_products/README.md

-# This is jQuery task:
+# Manage Products jQuery & Javascript Project

-Please Solve the following task (manage products) :

-1- This task will be a page for managing products.
-2- At the top of the page,  there should be a form contain the following fields:
+This project is a simple page for managing products written in JavaScript.
+It allows users to create, update status,search and delete todo list items.

+this Task is a part of my short-term internship at <a href="https://www.itgsoftware.com">ITG - Software Engineering</a>

+## Features

+- Add new Products .
+- delete Products .
+- edit Products .
+- validation for the inputs form and the error message should be below each input(using jQuery validation) .
+- delete Product confirmation .
+- search for to do .
+- Data should be stored in the browser so when we refresh we don't lose the data done using local Storage .
+-each product has those Properties :
 Product Image URL.
 Product name (ex: WOMEN'S BASE CAMP SWEATER)
 Price (ex: 97$)